Nash — AI Seller Agent for Modern Storefronts

 That serves all the routes: /negotiate.json, /llms.txt, /api/store/catalog, /api/store/chat/* (both GET and POST equivalents), /api/health.
 Plus per-IP rate limiting, per-session message caps, permissive CORS, OPTIONS preflight.

-The store brings:
+The merchant brings:

 - A catalog.json (products with public fields + private floor/levers)